ahmed-khalil-hafsi/P2Predict/README.md

 - Model serialization for later use

 ## How to use
-To use P2Predict, simply clone the repository and run the main script with the desired options.
+To use P2Predict, simply clone the repository and run the training script with the desired options.

 ```Python
 python p2predict_train.py --file <CSV file path> --target <target column name> --algorithm <ridge, xgboost, or random_forest>